--The chief election commissioner and the two other election commissioners have equal powers and receive equal salary, allowances and other perquisites, which are similar to those of a judge of the Supreme Court.
+- The chief election commissioner and the two other election commissioners have equal powers and receive equal salaries, allowances, and other perquisites, which are similar to those of a judge of the Supreme Court.
 (On 16 October 1989, the president appointed two more election commissioners)

 2. To prepare and periodically revise electoral rolls and to register all eligible voters.

-3. To notify the dates and schedules of elections and to scrutinise nomination papers.
+3. To notify the dates and schedules of elections and to scrutinize nomination papers.

 4. To grant recognition to political parties and allot election symbols to them.